moritzebeling/kirby-svelte-kit/README.md

+⚠️ Work in progress... do not use in production!

 # Kirby + SvelteKit Monorepo Template

 This template provides a starting point for website projects with both a Kirby admin running in the background on some PHP server and a SvelteKit frontend, that can be server side rendered and deployed to services like Netlify.